PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 ## Benchmarking System

-Ubuntu 64-bit Server 15.04 inside VMWare Fusion, NGINX, 2GB RAM and 4 processor cores.
+Running inside VMWare Fusion: Ubuntu 64-bit Server 15.04, 2GB RAM and 4 cores (Intel Core i7, 3.4 GHz).

 For the control tests, the PHP FastCGI Process Manager (PHP-FPM) was used to interface the application being benchmarked with NGINX.
 For the PHPFastCGI tests, the appropriate framework adapter was used.